mrocklin/blog/_posts/work/2019-09-02-interactive-hpc.md

         for bursty workloads.
-Users are comfortable paying a premium for on-demand access, especially if it allows them to be efficient with their use of jobs (remember that their alternative is to keep their jobs running all the time, even when they're staring at plots)
+Users are comfortable paying a premium for on-demand access, especially if it allows them to be efficient with their use of jobs (remember that their alternative is to keep their jobs running all the time, even when they're staring at plots).

+        Many HPC systems are judged on *utilization*, but it's important to remember that scientific productivity does not necessarily follow utilization perfectly.
+Policies that optimize slightly away from utilization may be better at producing actual science.